emliunix/wasmly/README.md

 After studying how people architect distributed systems.
 I think I have finally come to a rough working solution.

 That's to store versioned sharding topology in raft.
 And having 2 clusters: 1. the workflow nodes run the workflow.
 2. the API nodes watch tasks and dispatch task results to the belonging node.

+### Forwarder

+Amazon Aurora added write forwarder capability since a version.
+I think we can use the same technique to eliminate the need of API nodes dual functioning as an API service and forward requests to the responsible node.